cristeaibogdan/hephaestus-api/adrs/adr-001-use-case-naming-convention.md

 Pain points:
 - Shared Requests / Responses across endpoints make API contracts harder to evolve independently.
-- Time wasted in code reviews debating naming approaches.
+- Time spent in code reviews debating naming conventions.
 - DTO names without a clear indication of whether they are requests or responses.

 We need a simple, predictable naming convention that can scale as the project grows.